 Tao Garden Health Spa & Resort: Remotely located spa with a good detox and slimming program, including chi organ massage, karsai genital detox massage, deeper skin detox and a herbal skin detox.
 Their scientific approach to health is blended with a natural environment and they are located in a lovely natural setting outside Chiang Mai.
 274 Moo 7, Luang Nua, Doi Saket.
 Tel: (053) 921 200.

 Spa De Siam: For those on a budget who can do without the boutique gardens, this small spa offers massage, facial treatment and other programmes at prices more in line with massage shops, yet with a quality service and friendly staff.
 Located near the Night Bazaar.
 62/3 Charoen Prathet Rd., Chang Klan.
-Tel: (053) 820 312, Mobile: (084) 372 0713, Email.
+Tel: (053) 820 312, Mobile: (084) 372 0713.

-More on spas in Chiang Mai
+Note on Chiang Mai Spas

 These are some of the best spas in the city and a few hours in one of them can cost anywhere from 2,000 to 8,000 baht.
 There are dozens more to choose from, though, and many modest places that are actually massage and beauty salons passing off as spas.
 Some also sell spa products produced locally, while others have created a spa-like environment and can offer relaxing treatments which might suit the pockets of the budget traveller.
 If you’re short on time or money, then settle for one of the massage shops we also recommend.